Living Well in Southern Arizona

-You’ll become a member of GVR when purchasing a home in a homeowners association (HOA) with a deed-restricted GVR membership, or by voluntarily deed-restricting a home within GVR’s boundaries.
-Because the membership is a deed restriction in perpetuity on the property itself, cancellation of membership is not an option.
+You’ll become a member of GVR by purchasing a home in a homeowners association (HOA) with a deed-restricted GVR membership, or by voluntarily deed-restricting a home within GVR’s boundaries.
+Because membership is deeded to the property itself, membership is automatic.
 GVR Membership passes from owner to owner when a property sells.
 Check with your Realtor® if you’re unsure about GVR membership in the neighborhood(s) where you’re interested in purchasing.

 As a GVR member, you’ll have access to 13 centers’ pools and spas, six fitness centers, tennis, pickleball and other sports courts, over 1,000 classes and lectures, 60+ clubs of various interests and fine and professional arts and entertainment presented in GVR’s West Center for Performing Arts.
 (Golf is not included in GVR membership, check out my golf page for area courses, fees and memberships.)

 The amenities offered by GVR are unmatched by any other master planned retirement community in the world.

 If you’re new to Green Valley and purchasing a home with GVR membership, you’ll pay a one-time “New Member Capital Fee” of $2,616 at close of escrow, plus an annual dues of $493.
 The transaction will also be assessed a one-time transfer fee of $350.